Harper, Phils win 7th in a row, hand Brews 6th straight loss - WHIZ News

 Didi Gregorius singled, tripled, doubled and drove in a run for Philadelphia.

 Andrew McCutchen singled home a run in the ninth to pull Milwaukee within five runs.
-With two on, Jace Peterson then was initially ruled safe on an RBI single, but was called out after a replay reversal.
+With two on and two outs, Jace Peterson then was initially ruled safe on an RBI single, but was called out after a replay reversal.

 Reigning NL Cy Young Award winner Corbin Burnes (3-4) and Phillies starter Zach Eflin were both out of the game by the end of the fifth.